smagch/smagch.github.com/posts-src/2012-11-20-model-is-stateful.md

 });
 ```

-In this example, I use verbose JSON for rendering element so that elements are able to hold `data-id` attribute.
+In this example, I use `data-id` attribute.
 The template for item is following.

 ```